sara-sabr/ITStrategy/_posts/en/2021-08-18-user-engagement-in-service-delivery.md

 All the effort spent planning, researching, and creating the product got us to the launch phase.
 We need to invest time in post-launch production to ensure we created product users benefit from.
 After the launch, the optimization phase begins.
-Once users get their hands on the product through data and user behavior, we might see that a lot of our initial assumptions are false or that the users use our product in  different ways.
+Once users get their hands on the product through data and user behaviour, we might see that a lot of our initial assumptions are false or that the users use our product in  different ways.
 We are still monitoring user experience on  each of our products by asking users to share their feedback.
 And this is where another whole phase of user experience starts.